serranoio/goat-stack/README.md

 Add the PWABuilder Studio extension from VSCode.
 You will need it to verify your PWA configuration.

 ## Needs
-* We need to implement a caching strategy
-* We need to include saddlebag
 * We need to research indexxedDB over Cache Storage
 * Internationalization
 * Supabase needs investigation